Jump to:Page Content

 Q: What brought you to the Kennedy School?

-Siddharth: I started as the first Fellow on Human Trafficking at the Carr Center for Human Rights Policy at the Kennedy School in 2009 to help build more robust educational and research efforts on this vital human rights issue.
+Kara: I started as the first Fellow on Human Trafficking at the Carr Center for Human Rights Policy at the Kennedy School in 2009 to help build more robust educational and research efforts on this vital human rights issue.

 Beginning in 2011, I started teaching our first module on human trafficking at HKS.
 That module has expanded to a full semester course starting in spring, 2014; hence my role too has expanded from fellow to adjunct lecturer.

 Q: What are your primary areas of research?

 Kara: My primary areas of research are human trafficking and modern slavery, including child labor, forced labor, debt bondage, and organ trafficking.
 I have been conducting field research on these issues and gathering extensive first-hand data on victims and their exploiters since the summer of 2000.

 Kara: I will be teaching IGA-351, the only course on human trafficking and modern slavery at HKS.

 Q: How can the work being done here at HKS help address some of the world’s most significant public policy challenges?